IsaacSchemm/DeviantArtFs/DeviantArtFs.Stash.Marshal/README.md

 This library sits on top of DeviantArtFs and provides a StashRoot object that can be used to process reponses from the Sta.sh delta endpoint.

 The delta response contains a list of entries that need to be applied in order.
-The interface IDeltaEntry is used to represent these endpoints:
+The interface ISerializedStashDeltaEntry is used to represent these endpoints:

 	namespace DeviantArtFs {
-		public interface IDeltaEntry {
+		public interface ISerializedStashDeltaEntry {
 			long?
 Itemid { get; }
 			long?
 Stackid { get; }
 			string Metadata { get; }